AdaCore/spark2014/docs/develguide/translation_why3.rst

 Predefined / primitive equality
 """""""""""""""""""""""""""""""

-For every ada type, we also introduce two equality functions, one for the predefined equality, named bool_eq, and one for the user-defined primitive equality.
+For every Ada type, we also introduce two equality functions, one for the predefined equality, named bool_eq, and one for the user-defined primitive equality.
 A notable exception, predefined equality is not used on scalar types.
 Instead, equality on such types is directly